Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Expressing your enthusiasm for the position and the company

-- A closing and contact information
+- Providing a professional closing and your contact details

-Here’s an example of how to write a resume:
+Here’s an example how to write a resume:

 Dear [Hiring Manager’s Name]

-I am writing to inform you of my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-As a highly skilled and experienced professional in [Your field] I am convinced that I would be the perfect candidate to be considered for this job.
+I am writing to express my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+I am highly skilled and experienced [Your profession], I believe I would be a great fit to be considered for this job.

-Thank you for your consideration of my application.
+Thank you for taking the time to consider my application.
 I look forward to getting in touch with you.

 Sincerely,